scroll-tech/frontends/src/assets/blog/technicalPrinciples.md

 **3\.
 Efficiency leads us to focus on open research-driven innovation**

-To make Scroll's zkEVM practical under the strong constraints imposed by security and decentralization, we leveraged innovative research-driven solutions from the entire community.
+To make Scroll’s zkEVM practical under the strong constraints imposed by security and decentralization, we leveraged innovative research-driven solutions from the entire community.
 Our [zkEVM design](https://scroll.io/blog/zkEVM) integrates recent breakthroughs in proof systems, proof aggregation, and ZK hardware acceleration, just to name a few.
 Our open development approach has allowed us to work with the PSE (Privacy and Scaling Explorations) group at the Ethereum Foundation and other collaborators to find the best ideas, and we believe this open-source research approach will produce the best and most efficient solution.

 As we approach the first production version of our zkEVM, we continue to focus on optimization and integrating the newest and best techniques.
 In this vein, we are currently exploring:

 - How data blobs post-danksharding can improve Scroll efficiency.
-- How to co-optimize Scroll's zkEVM with new hardware-friendly ZK algorithms
+- How to co-optimize Scroll’s zkEVM with new hardware-friendly ZK algorithms
 - How to expose new ZK primitives to Layer 2 application developers

 ## Tying it all together

 The technical principles outlined in this article have led Scroll to a protocol design which aligns with the existing Ethereum community and provides a scaling path for the future billions of users who are not yet on-chain.
-In the next few weeks, we will release more posts with concrete details about Scroll's architecture and the corresponding user and developer experience.
+In the next few weeks, we will release more posts with concrete details about Scroll’s architecture and the corresponding user and developer experience.
 Stay tuned to learn more about those and sign up to try out our pre-alpha testnet at [signup.scroll.io](http://signup.scroll.io/)!

 If our vision of scaling Ethereum in an open and community-driven way resonates with you, we are looking for values-aligned individuals to help Scroll become the most developer- and user-friendly scaling solution for Ethereum.